 According to the Modern Language Association (MLA), you should never begin a sentence with a numeral.
 Instead, you should try to reword the sentence.
 If you can’t reword the sentence, spell out the number.
 For example:

-- Seventy-six percent of the class barely passed the final, 18% flunked miserably, and 6% burst into tears.
+- Seventy-six percent of the group only just passed the exam, 18% failed, and 6% didn't take the exam at all.

 Most of the main English language style guides (i.e. The Chicago Manual of Style, The Associated Press Stylebook, the Publication Manual of the American Psychological Association) agree that you should spell out numbers at the beginning of a sentence, rather than using a numeral.

-Incorrect: 8 books were returned to the library.
+Incorrect: 9 books were given back back to the library.

-Correct: Eight books were returned to the library.
+Correct: Nine books were given back to the library.

 A few style guides do have a more lenient approach, which we’ll discuss later on.